 There have been reports of generalized tonic-clonic seizures and/or loss of consciousness associated with use of bowel preparation products in patients with no prior history of seizures.
 The seizure cases were associated with electrolyte abnormalities (e.g., hyponatremia, hypokalemia, hypocalcemia, and hypomagnesemia) and low serum osmolality.
 The neurologic abnormalities resolved with correction of fluid and electrolyte abnormalities.

-Use caution when prescribing SUTAB for patients with a history of seizures and in patients at increased risk of seizure, such as patients taking medications that lower the seizure threshold (e.g., tricyclic antidepressants), patients withdrawing from alcohol or benzodiazepines, or patients with known or suspected hyponatremia [see Drug Interactions (7.1)].
+Use caution when prescribing SUTAB for patients with a history of seizures and in patients at increased risk of seizure, such as patients taking medications that lower the seizure threshold (e.g., tricyclic antidepressants),

-5.4 Use in Patients with Risk of Renal Injury

-Use SUTAB with caution in patients with impaired renal function or patients taking concomitant medications that may affect renal function (such as diuretics, angiotensin converting enzyme inhibitors, angiotensin receptor blockers, or non-steroidal anti-inflammatory drugs) [see Drug Interactions (7.1)].
-These patients may be at risk for renal injury.
-Advise these patients of the importance of adequate hydration with SUTAB and consider performing baseline and post-colonoscopy laboratory tests (electrolytes, creatinine, and BUN) in these patients [see Use in Specific Populations (8)].

-5.5 Mucosal Ulcerations and Ischemic Colitis
+5.4 Use in Patients with Risk of Renal Injury Use SUTAB with caution in patients with impaired renal function or patients taking concomitant medications that may affect renal function (such as diuretics, angiotensin converting enzyme inhibitors, angiotensin receptor blockers, or non-steroidal anti-inflammatory drugs) [see Drug Interactions (7.1)].
+These patients may be at risk for $renal\ injury.\ Advise\ these\ patients\ of\ the\ importance\ of\ adequate\ hydration\ with\ SUTAB\ and\ consider\ performing$ patients withdrawing from alcohol or benzodiazepines, or patients with known or suspected hyponatremia [see baseline and post-colonoscopy laboratory tests (electrolytes, creatinine, and BUN) in these patients [see Use in Specific Populations (8.6)].
+5.5 Colonic Mucosal Ulcerations and Ischemic Colitis

 Osmotic laxative products may produce colonic mucosal aphthous ulcerations, and there have been reports of more serious cases of ischemic colitis requiring hospitalization.
-In addition, gastric ulcerations or gastritis may occur.
 Concurrent use of stimulant laxatives and SUTAB may increase these risks [see Drug Interactions (7.3)].
 Consider the potential for mucosal ulcerations resulting from the bowel preparation when interpreting colonoscopy findings in patients with known or suspect inflammatory bowel disease (IBD).
-Consider the potential for mucosal ulcerations resulting from the bowel preparation in patients undergoing esophageal gastroduodenoscopy.

-5.6 Use in Patients with Significant Gastrointestinal Disease

-If gastrointestinal obstruction or perforation is suspected, perform appropriate diagnostic studies to rule out these conditions before administering SUTAB [see Contraindications (4)].
+5.6 Use in Patients with Significant Gastrointestinal Disease If gastrointestinal obstruction or perforation is suspected, perform appropriate diagnostic studies to rule out these conditions before administering SUTAB [see Contraindications (4)].